-There are medical hair loss treatments that can stabilise progressive hair loss, and there are treatments which work to re-grow natural hair that has been lost.
-These such treatments are available in specialist hair clinics.
+There are medical hair loss treatments that can stabilize progressive hair loss, and there are treatments which work to re-grow natural hair that has been lost.
+These treatments are available in specialist hair clinics.

 Most likely, breakage is the main culprit for hair loss in most women with Afro hair and possibly also causing your hair to thin.
 The key to getting it to grow again is to stop the damage that’s causing the breakage.
 Reduce the pulling of your hair, by wearing looser braids and brushing your hair more gently.
-Click here to find out more about what causes hair loss and how to cure hair loss on African hair.
+Find out more about what causes hair loss and how to cure hair loss on African hair.